Arduino Shields Are Ready-Made Addons for Circuit Development

 In the world of electronics, there are many companies and people that make circuits.
 Circuits start as ideas that take form with hardware.
 Hardware is a collection of components and wires.
 At some point, those pieces of the circuit are best organized onto a printed circuit board assembly.
 Efficiently contained, the inventor is able to move forward to try more ideas.
 Arduino is a company that provides off-the-shelf printed circuit board assemblies that do this very thing.

 Draw schematics with Altium’s graphical circuit editor

 Arduino Shields are Printed Circuit Assemblies for the Masses

 The masses who engage with Arduino Shields begin their journey with printed circuit board assemblies.
-Incidental at first, interest in the boards is piqued as DIYers realize their hand-drawn circuits could be represented graphically in software.
+Incidentally at first, interest in the boards is piqued as DIYers realize their hand-drawn circuits could be represented graphically in software.
+Converting a project, such as an Arduino Uno board with a personalized proto shield that connects through an Arduino ethernet shield or wifi shield, into a digital layout is a great feeling.
 Once captured in schematics, graphical software tools may be used for laying down virtual designs for fabrication.

 - Circuit ideas may be represented electronically in schematics.

 - Move onto routing from schematic to layout.